TritonDataCenter/rfd/rfd/0067/README.md

             /lib/sdc/docker/logger on /opt/smartdc/docker/bin/dockerlogger read only/setuid/devices/dev=169000f on Mon Sep 11 06:32:17 2017
           headnode.sh issue? or elsewhere?
     - get headnode-prepare.sh into sdc-headnode.git where it belongs
+        - then ensure we can updated it with SdcAdm.updateGzTools (it should be updated in /mnt/usbkey/scripts already, need to add similar to copyAgentSetup to create /usbkey/extra/headnode-prepare)
     - 'sdcadm' install changes to install the shar, if can, to /var/sdcadm somewhere, and update update_usbkey_extra_headnode_prepare to use it
     - move ProcHeadnodeSetup to procedures/

+- move this to M3 TODOs:
     - setup sync'ing required for 'sdcadm service migration/restore' This is the "restore-data" thing mentioned in the Overview.

 - other 'headnode resiliency setup':